Allen Stroud: Video games

 Stroud first became known for his video game writing with his work on world-building and novelisation of Video games such as Elite: Dangerous.
 For Elite: Dangerous, he wrote six guidebooks that inform the fictional narrative within the game and also serve to help other writers with the novelisation of their stories within the game's world.
 He also became a founding and continuing host of Lave Radio, a free podcast related to Elite: Dangerous that started in February 2013.
 His novelisation of the Elite: Dangerous game world began after he completed a successful Kickstarter campaign for the novel, Elite: Lave Revolution.
 Stroud is now working on a team which is developing a role-playing game set in the Elite: Dangerous game world.

 Stroud's next video game world-building and novelisation work occurred with the development of Chaos Reborn.
 For Chaos Reborn, he worked collaboratively with the game's designer, Julian Gollop, to devise history and lore for the game world.

 In 2017, Stroud worked with Gollop and Jonas Kyratzes to develop the dystopian world in the game Phoenix Point.
 Many of Stroud's short stories for Phoenix Point have been made available to readers for free.

 Books and stories

 Stroud has written for a variety of different short story anthologies.
 In 2016, his story "The Last Tank Commander" appeared in Crises and Conflicts from Newcon Press.
 Baen Books Editor David Afshariad selected this for the 2017 edition of The Year's Best Military & Adventure SF.

 Stroud's story "Reader" appears in Alice Macklin's 2017 anthology Read This First.

 In 2018, Stroud's story "Dancers" was included in 2001: An Odyssey in Words published by Newcon Press.
 This is an anthology published to commemorate the 100th birthday of the late Arthur C. Clarke and features work by Neil Gaiman, China Miéville, Peter Hamilton, Stephen Baxter (author), Alastair Reynolds and Pat Cadigan amongst others.

-In 2020, Grimbold Books publishedForgotten Sidekicks which features Stroud's short story, "Saving Simon" - a spiritual successor to John Wagner's 1981 short story "Sinful Simon".
+In 2020, Grimbold Books published Forgotten Sidekicks which features Stroud's short story, "Saving Simon" - a spiritual successor to John Wagner's 1981 short story "Sinful Simon".